Romans 14

 Paul's message here is about the balance between freedom and responsibility in the Christian life.
 He urges believers to practice their freedom in a manner that is considerate of their own conscience and the well-being of their community.
 This approach helps maintain peace and unity within the Christian community and ensures that individual actions are both personally fulfilling and communally responsible.

-"And he that doubteth is damned if he eat, because he eateth not of faith: for whatsoever is not of faith is sin."
+23 But he who doubts is condemned if he eats, because he does not eat from faith; for whatever is not from faith is sin.

 This verse concludes Paul's discussion about the freedom of believers concerning disputable matters, such as eating certain foods.
 It emphasizes the significance of acting according to one's convictions and the spiritual consequences of acting against them.